getodk/docs/docs/central-api-submission-management.rst

         - boolean

+          .. raw:: html

             Set to false to remove group path prefixes from field header names (eg `instanceID` instead of `meta-instanceID`).
 This behavior mimics a similar behavior in ODK Briefcase.

           Example: ``true``
       * - deletedFields